 Today, we’ll look closely at the ITF’s belt order and how a taekwondo student can progress through its system.

-ITF Belt System
+The ITF Belt Ranking System

 The ITF has 10 colored belts in its ranking system, and 9 black belt levels on top of that.
 Only 5 colors are used to denote ranks, each with 1 more advanced variant.
 White belt, for example, has a rank above it which is lower than yellow belt, usually denoted by a yellow marker at the tip of the belt.